Lamu: Riyadha Mosque

-Habib Salih, a Sharif from Comoros Island with family connections to the Hadramaut, Yemen, settled on Lamu in the 1880s, and became a highly respected religious teacher.
-Habib Salih had great success gathering students around him, and in 1892 the Riyadha Mosque was built.
+Habib Salih, a Sharif from Comoros Island with family connections to the Hadramaut, Yemen, settled on Lamu in the 1880s and became a highly respected religious teacher.
+Habib Salih had great success gathering students around him, and in 1892, the Riyadha Mosque was built.
 He opened up the doors of knowledge to everyone, introduced Habshi Maulidi, where his students sang verse passages accompanied by tambourines.
-After his death in 1935 his sons continued the madrassa, which became one of the most prestigious centres for Islamic studies in East Africa.
-The Mosque is the centre for Islamic Studies and the Maulidi Festival, which is held every year during the last week of the month of the Prophet's birth.
-During this festival, pilgrims from Sudan, Congo, Uganda, Zanzibar and Tanzania join the locals to sing the praise of Mohammad.
+After his death in 1935, his sons continued the madrassa thay became one of the most prestigious centres for Islamic studies in East Africa.
+The Mosque is the centre for Islamic Studies and the Maulidi Festival, which is held every year during the last week of the month of the Prophet Muhammad's birth.
+During this festival, pilgrims from Sudan, Congo, Uganda, Zanzibar, and Tanzania join the locals to sing the praise of Mohammad.
 Mnarani Mosque is also of note.